 7. Luminar Technologies (LZN) – Best for Lidar Technology

 Luminar is a self-driving car technology stock to consider.
-As previously mentioned with Tesla and Xpeng, many automakers are beginning to test and incorporate lidar technology as a central component of self-driving technology.
+As mentioned with Tesla and Xpeng, many automakers are beginning to test and incorporate lidar technology as a central component of self-driving technology.

 A potential drawback is that lidar technology can be quite expensive.
 For this reason, some automakers are hesitant to universally adopt it and are still searching for alternative AI technology in their autonomous designs.